JuliaActuary/JuliaActuary.org/blog/life-modeling-problem.md

 print(timeit.timeit(stmt=benchmark,setup=setup,number = 1000000))
 ```

 I will say that the benchmarking setup with Python's `timeit` is definitely the most painful, needing to wrap the whole thing in a string.
-And then only get a single nubmer reult, without normalizing for the number of runs is very annoying.
+And then only get a single number result, without normalizing for the number of runs is very annoying.

 #### Juila